Last updated on November 25th, 2021

 But to get the best-tasting smoked fish results we need the right backyard equipment.
 In this article/guide, we will take a look at 4 familiar and popular types of food smokers and 6 different design configurations.

-The goal of this guide is to give you enough useful information about each type, including their design and most relevant advantages and disadvantages, to help you choose the best fish smoker to fit your budget and needs as well as level of experience and patience… yes, patience.
+The goal of this guide is to give you enough useful information about each type, including their design and most relevant advantages and disadvantages, to help you choose the best fish smoker to fit your budget and needs as well as the level of experience and patience… yes, patience.

 That is because, although smoking involves a confluence of several elements to produce good results, perhaps the most important of these is represented by the phrase “low and slow”.
 This common and overused slogan best describes the smoking process.